nwe3er/CS4395_Portfolio/README.md

 ## Assignment 3: Exploring NLTK
-This assignment goal of this task is to practice using features of NLTK and examine a professional-level NLP API.
+This task of this assignment is to practice using features of NLTK and examine a professional-level NLP API.
 [PDF](Assignment3.pdf)